ojsonline/OJSOnline-MultiLang-Url/README.md

 This plugin is licensed under the GNU General Public License v2.
 See the file COPYING for the complete terms of this license.

+# OJSOnline

+For more plugins please visit our web-site: http://ojsonline.com

 # System Requirements